ghurault/EczemaPredPOSCORAD/README.md

   [![R-CMD-check](https://github.com/ghurault/EczemaPredPOSCORAD/workflows/R-CMD-check/badge.svg)](https://github.com/ghurault/EczemaPredPOSCORAD/actions)
   <!-- badges: end -->

-This repository contains the code developed for the article by [**Hurault et al., "EczemaPred: A computational framework for personalised prediction of eczema severity dynamics" (unpublished)**](#).
+This repository contains the code developed for the article by [**Hurault et al. (2022), "EczemaPred: A computational framework for personalised prediction of eczema severity dynamics"**](https://doi.org/10.1002/clt2.12140), published in Clinical and Translational Allergy.

 The code is written in the R language for statistical computing and the probabilistic programming language [Stan](https://mc-stan.org/) for the models.